Contamination Land Remediation and Validation Solutions

 We prepare clear, regulator-ready validation reports that document:

-• The remediation works undertaken
+• The remediation works undertaken.

-• Sampling locations, methods, and QA/QC measures
+• Sampling design, locations, methodology, and QA/QC protocols.

 Who We Help

-• Developers preparing contaminated land for residential or commercial use
+• Developers preparing contaminated land for residential or commercial use.

-• Town planners and certifiers requiring clearance documentation
+• Town planners and certifiers requiring clearance documentation for approvals.

-• Environmental consultants needing implementation support
+• Environmental consultants seeking implementation and validation support.

 Why Choose Confluence Environmental?